FAQ

 Q: Why do you need to go over my dog’s boarding instructions at drop off every time my dog boards?

 A: Because the information that we need to provide the best care for your dog is ever-changing.
-For example, he may be on new medication, eating more or less than before, or now allowed to have his crate door open.
+For example, they may be on new medication, eating more or less than before, or now allowed to have their crate door open.

 Back to top.